LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 to 100 tests).

 In all dialects, `Test` is a callable term, usually an atom, that uniquely identifies a test.
+This simplifies reporting failed tests and running tests selectively.
 An error message is printed if duplicated test identifiers are found.
-These errors must be corrected otherwise the test results can be misleading.
+These errors must be corrected otherwise the reported test results can be misleading.
+Ideally, tests should be named in a descriptive way that clearly states the purpose of the test and what is being tested.

 For examples of how to write unit tests, check the `tests` folder or the `testing` example in the `examples` folder in the Logtalk distribution.